ywwywwyww/ywwywwyww.github.io/_pages/miscellaneous.md

   - /misc.html
 ---

+I like things that are fast in general:
+- Fast graph algorithms
+- Sports (running, cycling, swimming, skiing, and probably more)
+- Formula One (I'm a fan of Guanyu Zhou, a Chinese racing driver  who currently competes for Stake F1 Team Kick Sauber)
+- High performance computing

 Here's a glance at some of the other things I've been involving in outside of my primary academic focus:

 ## Sports